Dartmouth workshop: Participants

-In an article in IEEE Spectrum, Grace Solomonoff additionally identifies Peter Milner on a photo taken by Nathaniel Rochester in front of Dartmouth Hall.
+In an article in IEEE Spectrum, Grace Solomonoff additionally identifies Peter Milner in a photo taken by Nathaniel Rochester in front of Dartmouth Hall.

 Ray Solomonoff, Marvin Minsky, and John McCarthy were the only three who stayed for the full time.
 Trenchard took attendance during two weeks of his three-week visit.
 From three to about eight people would attend the daily sessions.

 Event and aftermath

 They had the entire top floor of the Dartmouth Math Department to themselves, and most weekdays they would meet at the main math classroom where someone might lead a discussion focusing on his ideas, or more frequently, a general discussion would be held.

 It was not a directed group research project; discussions covered many topics, but several directions are considered to have been initiated or encouraged by the Workshop: the rise of symbolic methods, systems focused on limited domains (early expert systems), and deductive systems versus inductive systems.
 One participant, Arthur Samuel, said, "It was very interesting, very stimulating, very exciting".

 Ray Solomonoff kept notes giving his impression of the talks and the ideas from various discussions.